SecurityBagel/VulnBagel/README.md

 # Directions
 1. Download the free Microsoft Power BI Desktop. (https://powerbi.microsoft.com/en-us/desktop/)
-2. Download the .pbix file and run locally or publish to your Power BI Service.
+2. Download the .pbit template file and run locally or publish to your Power BI Service.
+3. Enter NIST NVD API Key.
+You can request an API Key from https://nvd.nist.gov/developers/request-an-api-key.
+4. Enter your desired CVE Start Year (Example: 2022).
+The API's pull all CVEs at once, an earlier start year will take longer to load.

 # Usage
 - Learning and research.